-- passive investments with Legal and General held in life policies, though these investments would be transferred to BCPP Ltd should suitable, value for money passively managed sub-funds be established; - investments in closed end private equity and infrastructure funds, though new allocations to these asset classes will be made through BCPP Ltd once suitable sub-funds have been established; and investments in pooled property funds, though new allocations to property will be made through BCPP Ltd once suitable sub-funds have been established and existing pooled investments will be transferred to BCPP Ltd once a cost effective way of transferring is established.
+- passive investments with Legal and General held in life policies, though these investments would be transferred to BCPP Ltd should suitable, value for money passively managed sub-funds be established; - investments in closed end private equity and infrastructure funds, though new allocations to these asset classes will be made through BCPP Ltd once suitable sub-funds have been established; and, investments in pooled property funds, though new allocations to property will be made through BCPP Ltd once suitable sub-funds have been established and existing pooled investments will be transferred to BCPP Ltd once a cost effective way of transferring is established.

-The Fund's passively managed investments will remain outside of BCPP Ltd because the legal structure in which they are held (i.e. life policies) is the most cost effective structure currently available, and effectively prevents transfer to BCPP Ltd. However, since April 2016, the Fund has benefited from joint procurement arrangements which Legal and General entered into with the administering authorities collaborating to establish BCPP Ltd. Future monitoring of the manager and any retendering exercises will be managed by BCPP Ltd.
+The Fund's passively managed investments will remain outside of BCPP Ltd because the legal structure in which they are held (i.e. life policies) is the most cost effective structure currently available, and effectively prevents transfer to BCPP Ltd. However, since April 2016, the Fund has benefited from joint procurement arrangements which Legal and General entered into with the administering authorities collaborating to establish BCPP Ltd.